-meet the qualifications listed in the Enforcement Decree of the Anti-Terrorism Act (i.e. anyone qualified as an attorney-at-law with at least ten years working experience, or with expert knowledge in the field of human rights and serving or having served (at least) as an associate professor for at least ten years, or having served as a higher public official in State agencies or local governments, or with at least ten years working experience in the field of human rights, e.g. in a non-governmental organisation).
+The Anti-Terrorism Act furthermore establishes the HRPO in order to protect the basic rights of individuals against infringements caused by counterterrorism activities.
+The HRPO is appointed by the Chairperson of the Counterterrorism Commission among individuals that meet the qualifications listed in the Enforcement Decree of the Anti-Terrorism Act (i.e. anyone qualified as an attorney-at-law with at least ten years working experience, or with expert knowledge in the field of human rights and serving or having served (at least) as an associate professor for at least ten years, or having served as a higher public official in State agencies or local governments, or with at least ten years working experience in the field of human rights, e.g. in a non-governmental organisation).
 The HRPO is appointed for two years (with the possibility for a renewed term) and may only be removed from office on specific, limited grounds and for good cause, e.g. when indicted in a criminal case related to his/her duties, when divulging confidential information, or because of long-term mental or physical incapacity.
-293
+The HRPO is appointed to his/her duties, when divulging confidential information, or because of long-term mental or physical incapacity.

-In terms of powers, the HRPO may issue recommendations for improving the protection of human rights by agencies involved in counterterrorism activities, and process civil petitions (see section 3.4.3).
-Where the existence of an infringement of human rights in the performance of official duties can reasonably be established, the HRPO may recommend the head of the responsible agency to correct such violation.
-In turn, the responsible agency must notify the HRPO of the action undertaken to implement such recommendation.
-If an agency would fail to implement a recommendation of the HRPO, the matter would be elevated to the Commission, including its Chairperson, the Prime Minister.
+In terms of powers, the HRPO may issue recommendations for improving the protection of human rights by agencies involved in counterterrorism activities, and process civil petitions (see section 3.4.3).268 Where the existence of an infringement of human rights in the performance of official duties can reasonably be established, the HRPO may recommend the head of the responsible agency to correct such violation.269 In turn, the responsible agency must notify the HRPO of the action undertaken to implement such recommendation.270 If an agency would fail to implement a recommendation of the HRPO, the matter would be elevated to the Commission, including its Chairperson, the Prime Minister.
 So far, there have been no cases where HRPO recommendations have not been implemented.